kelvin273c/tidydata/README.md

 #Step.1a The script loads up the test and training data sets; Each set (train, test) contains three files: subject_<set>.txt, a file containing the subject id of the participant for each observation; X_<set>.txt, a file containing measurements for each observation; and y_<set>.txt, a file containing an activity label id for each observation of the experiment

-A new tidy data set of the mean measurements of the standard deviation and mean columns is created.
+A new tidy data set of the mean standard deviation and mean columns is created.
 The data set observes the "tidy data" principles as documented in Hadley Wickham's paper (Ref: Section 2.3, page 4, http://www.jstatsoft.org/v59/i10/paper)

 1. Each variable forms a column.
 2. Each observation forms a row.